suzanamelomoraes/Wa/README.md

 # Wa

 Final project presented at my graduation ceremony at Dev Academy and where I worked as a Full Stack developer in a team of six developers.
+The development process simulates a real work environment under short deadlines, using agile principles and scrum practices.

+Wa

 Application which manages time as money to who wants to help their community.